eden-pearson/eden-pearson/README.md

 ### Kia ora!  👋

-I'm a Full Stack Developer committed to crafting inclusive and accessible software, aiming to make a positive impact on the lives of everyday kiwis.
-Currently, I'm working on developing technology solutions to empower māori communities in Tai Tokerau (northland)
+I'm a Full Stack Developer committed to crafting inclusive and accessible software.

 My journey into tech began during my time as a digital marketer in the healthcare industry, where I got an inside look into the transformative potential of technology.
-This sparked my curiosity and led me to explore coding during my free time and then training with Dev Academy Aotearoa
+This sparked my curiosity and led me to explore coding during my free time, then training with Dev Academy Aotearoa and finally pursuing a Master's in Applied Computing at Lincoln University.

-Ongoing projects:
+Current projects:
+- exercise web app
 - te reo māori learning web app
 - personal portfolio website
-- wellbeing mobile app

 Email me to enquire about collaborating on work - edenrosepearson@gmail.com